 After the Ardent Redux Saga Episodes 1 – 5 are released into the world I’m turning my attention back to my first series, Genesis Rising.
 It’s a post-apocalyptic colonization trilogy and I still have two more books to write.
 My hopes are that the second book in the trilogy will be ready the winter of 2018/2019 with the third and final book following shortly thereafter.

 From there, the reviews on the Ardent Redux Saga will determine what happens next.
 If fans enjoy it I can continue with a second season.
 If they’re ravenous for it then there’s the potential for two additional spin-offs (similar to the Stargate television shows with SG1, Atlantis, and Universe).
 And if not… well, I have a few other ideas I can choose from for my next project.

 My hopes?
 I hope you love it as much as I do.
 That this series of quick, action-packed, binge-able reads will resonate with the fans so I can continue to follow Captain Dani Devereaux and her crew around the universe and share their stories with you.

-The Ardent Redux Saga has the potential to become several science fiction serials and I hope you join me on the ride.
+The Ardent Redux Universe has the potential to become several science fiction serials and I hope you join me on the ride.